The Untouchable Tour

 The Untouchable Tour was the third headlining concert tour by American singer-songwriter Meghan Trainor.
 It was launched in support of her second major-label studio album Thank You (2016), and consisted of concerts in North America and Europe.
 The tour was announced in April 2016, with dates being released at the same time.
 The show was produced by Live Nation Entertainment.
-The set list featured the majority of the songs from Thank You, all four singles from Trainor's debut major-label studio album Title (2015), "All About That Bass", "Lips Are Movin", "Dear Future Husband" and "Like I'm Gonna Lose You", and a cover of Drake's song "One Dance" (2016).
+The set list featured the majority of the songs from Thank You, all four singles from Trainor's debut major-label studio album Title (2015), "All About That Bass", "Lips Are Movin", "Dear Future Husband", and "Like I'm Gonna Lose You", and a cover of Drake's song "One Dance" (2016).
 The tour was positively received by most critics.

 Background and development

 On April 20, 2016, Meghan Trainor announced her third concert tour, The Untouchable Tour, to support her second major-label studio album, Thank You (2016).
 Tour dates were released on the same day and tickets were released on April 29, 2016.
 Live Nation Entertainment was announced as the tour's producers, while Lip Smacker, Tampax and Always were the sponsors.
-The set list included sixteen songs from Thank You, all four singles from Trainor's debut major-label studio album Title (2015), "All About That Bass", "Lips Are Movin", "Dear Future Husband" and "Like I'm Gonna Lose You", and a cover of Drake's song "One Dance" (2016).
+The set list included sixteen songs from Thank You, all four singles from Trainor's debut major-label studio album Title (2015): "All About That Bass", "Lips Are Movin", "Dear Future Husband", and "Like I'm Gonna Lose You", and a cover of Drake's song "One Dance" (2016).

-Synopsis and reception
+Synopsis

 Trainor would start the hour and a half long concert with a performance of "Woman Up".
 She thanked her mother before her performance of "Mom".
-At her Seattle show, wearing an "elegant, black and glittering" gown, she stated "My momma couldn't be here tonight because she's probably doing a million things for me, but I wouldn't be here without her.
+At her Seattle show, wearing an "elegant, black and glittering" gown, she stated, "My momma couldn't be here tonight because she's probably doing a million things for me, but I wouldn't be here without her.
 Best mom ever!"
 A green screen in the backdrop would project a clip of Trainor dancing with her father during her performance of "Dance Like Yo Daddy", for which he would join Trainor on some dates.
 Pictures of Trainor with her friends were projected on the screen during the "Friends" performance.
 She would be accompanied by a saxophonist and a trumpet player.
 Trainor played a ukulele during her performance of "Just a Friend to You".
 The "Kindly Calm Me Down" performance would incorporate four background dancers.
 Trainor performed "Like I'm Gonna Lose You", and a cover of Drake's "One Dance" on some dates.
 The set would include three costume changes.
 Trainor's band was a seven-piece ensemble: bass, drums, keys, trumpet, sax, and rhythm and lead guitarists.